cactusballs/CFG-Assignments/README.md

 ## Assignment 1: Git & GitHub :boom:

-Assignment 1 evidence and screenshots [here](https://cactusballs.github.io/CFGPublic/)
+_Assignment 1 evidence and screenshots in the code files.
+I made a static site to display them but couldn't use pages to make it live due to being a private repository._

 ### Assignment 1 checklist
 - [x] add a checklist